“The Work Must Be Done:” Women of Color and the Right to Vote

 Film and Talkback: “Auntie”, a film by Lisa Harewood

-Connecticut Museum of Culture and History 1 Elizabeth St, Hartford, CT
+Connecticut Museum of Culture and History 1 Elizabeth St, Hartford, CT, United States

 Online program!
 Join us for a free screening of "Auntie", a film that examines the lives of Caribbean families separated by migration, followed by a community discussion.
 All ages welcome!